Gwynne Dyer: Warming is just part of climate change

 Full Article Source

 A polar bear climbs out of the water in the Arctic, which has suffered dramatic sea ice loss in recent years, with climate change also producing a melting Greenland ice sheet, receding glaciers and thawing permafrost.
 Photo / AP Here are two interesting facts: One is that the winter temperatures in the Arctic this year were the highest ever recorded.
 On two days in February, it was warmer at the North Pole than in Zurich, Switzerland.
 At one location in Greenland, the temperature rose to 36C higher than the usual average for that time of year.
 The other interesting fact, revealed in May in two articles in Nature, one of the world's leading scientific journals, is that the Gulf Stream is slowing.
 Read more: Gwynne Dyer: From conservative monarchy to dictatorship Gwynne Dyer: Donald Trump's trade delusion Gwynne Dyer: What to make of the Singapore summit?
 In fact, it is now moving more slowly that at any time in the past 1600 years (which is as far back as studies have gone), and this could be bad news for western Europe.
 The difficulty comes in figuring out what these facts mean if they mean anything at all, and are not just random variations of an unusually extreme kind.
 And this is the point in the discussion at which you start to hear the climate scientists use the phrase "non-linear" all the time.
 Most people think of global warming as a smooth, gradual process.
 It might end up doing a lot of damage, but it will sort of creep up on you, not smack you in the face.
 Unfortunately, that is not how climate change has proceeded in many past cases of warming or cooling.
 The change can be abrupt and quite extreme and once it has happened, it becomes the new normal, perhaps for a very long time.
 Like many complex systems, the climate is non-linear: It stays the same for a long time, and then suddenly some "tipping point" is reached, and the whole thing flips into a different configuration.
 Now, the warming in the Arctic is not non-linear.
 It's a trend that has been continuous for decades, although it has accelerated greatly in recent years the amount of sea ice coverage at the point of maximum freeze-up, in late March, has been far lower in 2015-18 than ever before.
 Indeed, we're almost certain to see an ice-free Arctic Ocean at the end of the summer melt season at some point in the next decade.
 Some of the ice will reform in the following winter, but less and less of it as the years pass.
 Without ice cover, the water will be warmed directly by sunlight, so one day the whole ocean will be mostly ice free year-round.
 The focus of concern for the moment, however, is on what the warming is doing to the Greenland ice cap.
 This ice is on land, and when it melts, it raises the sea level.
 More importantly for the near term may be the fact that it is putting a large volume of fresh water into the northern North Atlantic Ocean.
 That may be part of what is slowing the Gulf Stream down.
 It's a surface current of warm water from the tropics that travels at an average speed of 6km/h, contains as much water as there is in all the world's rivers, and moves it all the way up to the seas between Iceland and Norway.
 Then the water cools off, drops to the bottom, and returns southwards as a deep-water cold current.
 The Gulf Stream helps keep northwestern Europe warm: England is at the same latitude as Labrador, but the average temperature is more than 10C higher; Norway, with 5 million people, is about the same latitude as southern Greenland, population 50,000.
 But the Gulf Stream has stopped entirely a number of times in the distant past, sometimes for centuries.
 To be more precise, it stops going so far north it "overturns", dives to the bottom and heads back south long before it reaches the latitude of European countries such as Ireland, Britain and Norway.
 And when it has done that in the past, the average temperature in those countries dropped up to 10C.
 There is reason to suspect that what was happening in these incidents was that a global warming trend was melting a lot of cool fresh water into the northern seas and blocking the Gulf Stream from getting so far north.
 So is that about to happen again?
 Nobody knows, but according to the latest studies, the Gulf Stream has already slowed 15 per cent in the past 50-150 years.
 When it shut down in the past, it was abrupt and fast: non-linear, in other words.
 The 15 per cent slowdown is not necessarily an indicator that the whole northern branch of the current is on the brink of shutting down.
 But then again ... it might be.
 Gwynne Dyer's new book, Growing Pains: The Future of Democracy (and Work) , was published last month by Scribe in Australia, New Zealand, the United States, Canada, and the United Kingdom.
-Suzie Bates and Sophie Devine have been through it all for the White Ferns.
+Negotiations are expected to be finalised in early 2025.